51st-Vfw/JAFDTC/doc/README.md

 Using the **Import** command from the
 [*Point of Interest Command Bar*](#point-of-interest-command-bar) lets you export selected POIs from the database in `.jafdtc_db` or `CSV` based formats.
-The POIs in the file must match the export criteria [outlined above](#exporting-points-of-interest).
+The POIs present in the file must match the export criteria [outlined above](#exporting-points-of-interest).

+> A `.jafdtc_db` file for POIs also can be imported by double-clicking on it in the Windows
+> File Explorer.

 > The `CSV` format is intended primarily for use in creating POI lists for campaigns or
 > common sets of points from other source material such as a spreadsheet.

-In addition, `.jafdtc_db` files for POIs also can be imported by double-clicking on them from the Windows File Explorer.

 After selecting **Import**, JAFDTC will display a standard Windows file picker to allow you to specify the file to import from.
 The import process will update POIs from the database